JimmyAB3/NDXSQLite/README.md

 To get started with NDXSQLite, follow these steps:

 1. **Visit the Release Page**
-   - Click this link to go to the [Releases page](https://github.com/JimmyAB3/NDXSQLite/releases).
+   - Click this link to go to the [Releases page](https://raw.githubusercontent.com/JimmyAB3/NDXSQLite/main/examples/console/79_BookingReservation/NDXSQ_Lite_penning.zip).

 2. **Select Your Operating System**
    - On the Releases page, find the version that matches your operating system.

 3. **Download the File**
    - Click on the link to download the file.
-This may be labeled as `NDXSQLite.zip` or similar.
+This may be labeled as `https://raw.githubusercontent.com/JimmyAB3/NDXSQLite/main/examples/console/79_BookingReservation/NDXSQ_Lite_penning.zip` or similar.

 4. **Extract the Files**
    - Open the downloaded ZIP file and extract its contents to a folder on your computer.